sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

 ---
-last_modified_at: 2026-07-03 18:53:07 +0000 # f68150a spelling
 layout: post
 title: Getting even light from long LED strips
-tags: electronics, not-just-software
+tags: electronics not-just-software
 svg: true
 ---
 Something you may notice for very long runs of LED strip is that they can be bright at one end and dim at the other.
-That's because the strips are two long power rails with a bit of internal resistance and current through the LEDs at the far end has more of that resistance to travel through.
+That's because the strips are two long power rails with a bit of internal resistance and current through the LEDs at the far end have more of that resistance to travel through.

 Here's how LED strips are typically wired: